 Naturism has almost 60 years of tradition in Croatia.
 As early as 1961, the nudist holiday resort Koversada was opened on the Limfjord in Istria, one of the largest of its kind in Europe.
 You will find beaches reserved for nudists practically along the entire Croatian Adriatic coast, as well as countless unofficial beaches and beach sections where almost exclusively naturists meet.
 In short, nudism is widely accepted in Croatia.
 What could be more natural than to tan seamlessly on the deck of a boat, and dive into the crystal-clear waters of lonely bays without using textiles?
-After we have already successfully carried out nudist cruises from Rijeka, we expanded our offer in 2020 with such a route from Trogir with our MS Mirabela as well.
 For the extra long bathing breaks, lonely bays will be called whenever possible, so that you can "drop the hulls" undisturbed.
 True to the motto "Hand in hand with the nature", overnight stays will take place in small fishing villages or lonely bays.

 Trogir – Island of Brač – Island of Korčula – Island of Lastovo – Island of Vis – Island of Biševo – Island of Hvar – Island of Šolta – Island of Drvenik Veli – Trogir